tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Aveil/Cranford.md

 whereabouts: Barony of Aveil
 pronunciation: Cran-ford
 typeOf: settlement
-population: 816
+population: 654
 typeOfAlias: town
 ---
 # Cranford
 *(Cran-ford)*
 >[!info]+ Information
 > pop.
-816
+654
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-Cranford has grown rapidly since 1681 when a bridge was built over the [[Cranmere|Cranmère]].
+A bustling village which has grown rapidly since 1681 when a bridge was built over the [[Cranmere|Cranmère]].

-%% Likely will make up more stuff before next session but nothing yet %%
+It has a small unnamed inn which caters to travelers, and the temple of [[The Warlord]] the was destroyed in the [[Undead Attacks in Sembara]].

+The most prominent building is the large manor house with a elaborate garden, but second in prominence is the tollhouse complex by the bridge.